 This spicy dressing (Crowded Kitchen) simply blends up vegan mayo with Dijon mustard and a few spicy ingredients for a mild or hot sauce, ideal for macaroni salad.

 Oil-Free Vegan Mayo (Simple Vegan Blog) only needs a few ingredients.
 It uses cashews and water, rather than oil and soy milk.

 Dr Will’s Vegan Mayonnaise was created by a medical doctor, to ensure his patients could enjoy healthy condiments.
 This is made with rapeseed oil, cider vinegar, lemon juice. salt and spices.
 Use it on chips or as a pizza sauce or marinade.

 The Vurger Co Vegan Garlic Mayo is from an award-winning vegan burger chain in London and Brighton.
 The range includes garlic herb (perfect for pizza and potato salad), Spicy Chilli (good on vegan hot dogs) and Smoky Bacon (for burgers and fries, or also good for a cooked breakfast).

-- Rubies in the Rubble Chilli Mayo is made with aquafaba (whizzed up chickpea brine water) to use up food waste and make a ‘meringue’ that makes it light and airy.
+Rubies in the Rubble Garlic Mayo is made with aquafaba (whizzed up brine water from canned chickpeas) to use up food waste and make a ‘meringue’ that makes it light and airy.
 Also in a chilli version.